 - REM VARMINT CYLINDER TAPER

 For the discriminating professional, we also offer a respectful nod to classic gunsmithing with the use of a color case hardened base and top clamp.
 This is purely cosmetic and certain to be a topic of conversation in your shop.

 This vise requires a 1 5/8" wrench or socket (preferred) to operate.
 The appropriate 1/2" drive socket can be added to your vise order.

 We also offer a machined/welded stand for our vise.
 The floor plate can be bolted or epoxied* to the floor.

 *LRI relocated to its current facility in 2011.
 The barreling dept stand was glued to the floor using JB weld.
 It has never failed.
 This was done because our shop has radiant floor heat and the risk of accidentally cutting the tubing matrix embedded in the concrete was just something we weren't willing to gamble on.

-Simply grind the floor clean with an abrasive pad (36 grit), remove the powder coating from the bottom side of the floor plate.
+Simply grind the floor clean with an abrasive pad (36 grit), and remove the powder coating from the bottom side of the floor plate.
 Tape off the plate's footprint.
 Mix JB Weld and spread an even layer approximately 1/32" thick.
 Place the stand inside the square, peel the tape, and let it rest for a full 48 hours. (if the floor is cold, you may want to wait an extra day) Assuming all mating surfaces are sterile, you can work with confidence once the resin is cured.
-Should the stand ever need to be used, a rosebud torch can be applied to the base to warm it up and break the bond.
-Know that this will almost certainly ruin the powder-coat finish so its best to plan well ahead when deciding on placement.
+Should the stand ever need to be relocated, a rosebud torch can be applied to the base to warm it up and break the bond.
+Know that this will almost certainly ruin the powder-coat finish so it's best to plan ahead when deciding on placement.

 We Also Recommend